 Heal a broken heart – How to | A spiritual guide to recovering from broken heart by Amy Garner.

-Writing this blog post on how to heal a broken heart put me in touch with the painful emotions related to moving on when we don’t want to.
-Essentially, when we feel rejected, devalued, hurt or betrayed by another person.
+Writing this guide to how to heal a broken heart, I relived the painful emotions related to moving on when you don’t want to.
+Essentially, when you feel rejected, devalued, hurt or betrayed by another person.